-On our second full day in Oban, we asked Sophie and Matt what next?
+On our second full day in Oban, Scotland we asked Sophie and Matt what next?
 Here is what they recommended as our loop for the day to really explore the area ~ not only were these stops interesting the drive was spectacular and unforgettable.

-Incredible engineering mountain with renewable energy – only a few in the world are designed with this hydroelectrical model and super cool!
+An incredible engineering feat in the mountain with renewable energy.
+Scotland has one of only a few hydroelectric models in the world like this and it is super cool!
 Inexpensive and fast tour through the mountain.

 3. Kilchurn Castle ~ the Campbells

 This castle is only open during the summer months.
 This particular Medieval Castle was once the residence of the powerful Campbell’s of Glenorchy.
 This clan controlled this area of Scotland for about 150 years.
 Today, it is awesome just to walk around and read all about the history and this once powerful family.
 All but abandoned by the 1750s, the castle was struck by lightning in 1764 and was set ablaze.
 Now a part of Historic Environment Scotland it is protected by law.

 4. Fort William

-Unfortunately, not much of the fort is left today – but a cute little tourist town just on the edge of the Highlands and Argyll.
-Fort William is all throughout the Outlander series so it was a stop for me but we continued on through the rest of the Highlands to return to Ceo Mara Croft after a full day.
+Unfortunately, not much of the fort is left today.
+Still a cute little tourist town in Scotland and just on the edge of the Highlands.
+Fort William is all throughout the Outlander series.
+I had to make it a stop for me and yet we continued on through the rest of the Highlands to return to our Bnb fully tired.

-Kilchrenan Inn – this cozy restaurant tucked away not too far from Ceo Mara Croft was hopping, so you know the food was going to be good.
+Kilchrenan Inn – is a cozy restaurant tucked away close to Ceo Mara Croft.
+Filled with Scottish warmth and a welcome greeting too.
 We enjoyed some locally caught fish and yummy chocolate and biscuits for dessert.
 Nice menu, personable waitstaff, and classic Scottish setting!